igorgaming/js-events/README.md

 # Using getters to simplify extending
 As you could see in the example above, we need to call `.setEvents()` in `constructor()` every time we expand the list of events when extends the parent class.
-This is not very convenient, however, this is how classes work in javascript.
+This is not very convenient, however, this is how classes works in javascript.
 We can get around this by using getters.
 This will avoid calling `.setEvents()` every time when extending parent class.